 Wheat can also be of benefit to your cardiovascular health but not to the degree that rye can.

 Both rye and wheat are low in sugar and have low glycemic indices.
-Of the two, rye has a lower glycemic index.
+Of the two, rye has a lower glycemic index (GI) because of it’s higher fiber content.

 Whole grains have been linked to a reduction in the risk of developing several cancers, such as endometrial, gastric, and pancreatic cancers.